leanovate/microzon/README.md

 * When using the vagrant environment we start up to 7 VMs with 8 Gb memory total, therefore a machine with at least 16 Gb is advisable
 * Java JDK 1.7 (OpenJDK and OracleJDK are both working)
+* An internet connection (expect lots of stuff being downloaded)
+* Either
   * Virtual Box 4.3
   * Vagrant 1.6
-* An internet connection (expect lots of stuff being downloaded)
+* ... or
+  * Docker

-* The setup has been tested with MocOS (Maverick) and Ubuntu 14.04.
+The setup has been tested with MocOS (Maverick/Yosemite) and Ubuntu 14.04.
 If you are using a different system you might encounter so far unknown problems.

 ## Getting started